akbashev/ConcurrencyTest/README.md

 Examples are:
 * Run on main thread
 * Run on custom thread[^1]
-* Run on regular async/await
+* Run using regular async/await
-* Run on actor
+* Run using simple actor
-* Run on actor using worker pool pattern
+* Run using an actor with worker pool pattern
 * High cpu loader is an actor with custom executor[^2]
-* Run on actor using worker pool pattern, where each worker is high cpu loader actor with custom executor[^2]
+* Run using an actor with worker pool pattern, where each worker is high cpu loader actor with custom executor[^2]

 ## Results
 Screenshots of the app and CPU usage: